The Gut and Brain Connection

 Protein

-Sources, Lean beef, turkey, chicken, fish, broccoli, Brussels sprouts, nut, and eggs.
+Sources: Lean beef, turkey, chicken, fish, broccoli, Brussels sprouts, nuts, and eggs.

 High-Fiber Foods

-Decreases inflammation and increases gut microbes; sources would be fruits and vegetables, nuts and seeds, and beans and legumes.
+It decreases inflammation and increases gut microbes; sources include fruits and vegetables, nuts and seeds, and beans and legumes.

 Fermented foods